On a statutory holiday, workers are entitled to a holiday and an indemnity. The employer must calculate the indemnity.

 If June 24 falls on a Sunday, June 25 becomes the statutory holiday only for people who do not usually work on Sunday.

-If the person worked on the National Holiday, they must take the holiday on the working day preceding or following June 24.
+If the person worked on the National Holiday and the employer decides to grant the employee a deferred leave, it is imperative that the deferred leave be taken on the working day preceding or following June 24.
 This working day is a day when the person usually works.